-Through the development of a Community Infrastructure Strategy, Markham can define a framework to ensure that community infrastructure stakeholders are informed and engaged through the community planning and development approval processes, and in turn can look for opportunities to share resources and improve service delivery.
+Through the development of a Community Infrastructure Strategy, Markham can define a framework to ensure that community infrastructure stakeholders are informed and engaged through the community planning and development approval processes, and in turn can Section 4.2.2 subject to Area/Site Specific Appeal No. 21 (Issue 272) look for opportunities to share resources and improve service delivery.
 This strategy facilitates the implementation of the Integrated Leisure Master Plan and the strategic plans of other community infrastructure providers.

 Conveniently located and accessible community services and facilities are critical to the success of Markham's programs and service delivery.
 The availability of community services will be assessed as part of the development planning for new mixed-use neighbourhoods and intensification areas to identify the range of community services and facilities to be provided in these areas.
+Where certain public community infrastructure is to be provided, a community infrastructure impact statement may be required from the development proponent to identify how these components of the community infrastructure plan will be achieved.